arpitbbhayani/articles/blogs/consistent-hashing.md

 From the illustration above, we see when node K is removed from the system, we change the associations of files associated with node K to the node that lies to its immediate right i.e. node E. Thus the only files affected and needs migration are the ones associated with node K.

-In order to implement this at a low level using `nodes` and `keys` array, we get the index where the node K lies in the `keys` array using binary search.
+In order to implement this at a low-level using `nodes` and `keys` array, we get the index where the node K lies in the `keys` array using binary search.
 Once we have the index we remove the key from the `keys` array and Storage Node from the `nodes` array present on that index.

 ```py
 def remove_node(self, node: StorageNode) -> int: